codingadventures/LINQBridgeVs/README.md

 ***Can't find the magnifying glass***

-*Solution:* Make sure you are running as Administrator you Visual Studio instance.
+*Solution:* Make sure you are running as Administrator your Visual Studio instance.

 *Platform:* Any